 Prices for the Skoda Scala start from 15,415 euros with VAT for the 1.0 TSI version with 115 hp and manual transmission, while the 95 hp engine later reaches the dealership.

 One of the most interesting versions in the Skoda Scala range is the 1.0 G-TEC variant, which is powered by a bi-fuel system of gasoline and compressed natural gas (CNG).
-With 4.36 m in length,...read more
+With 4....read more

 The Czech brand announced the arrival of the Škoda Scala G-TEC.
 The Scala G-TEC is the bifuel variant with a gasoline engine adapted to CNG.
 The 1.0 G-TEC engine of...read more